calebisholaa/MMM-PictureVerse/Readme.md

 - **backgroundColor**: Any valid CSS color (used when backgroundStyle is "color")
 - **blur**: Amount of blur in pixels (used when backgroundStyle is "blur")
 - **transition**: Duration of fade transitions between images (in milliseconds)

-### Automatic Updates

-- The module checks for new photos in your Dropbox folder every 5 minutes
-- New photos are immediately added to the rotation
-- Deleted photos are automatically removed
-- Motion detection clips are displayed as soon as they are detected

 ## Troubleshooting